im-sellar/go-version-bumper/README.md

-Sure, here is a basic `README.md` file for your project:

----

 # Go-Version-Bumper CLI App

 This is a command-line application built using the Cobra library in Go.
 The application provides a `bump` command that upgrades the version of `package.json` and `package-lock.json` files and commits the changes to Git.